Elementary School Handbook

 Digital Responsibility - thinking critically, behaving safely, and participating responsibly and legally in a digital world.
 This includes:

-Personal Electronic Communication Devices (Refer to Policy 829)
+Personal Electronic Communication Devices (Refer to Policy No. 829)

 As with all other valuables, the District is not liable for the loss, theft, damage, or unauthorized use of personal electronic devices.